thoughtworks-jumpstart/jumpstart/career/technical-interview.md

 - What are the new features in ES6?
 - What’s the difference let and var?
-- How to understand ‘this’ in Javascript?
+- How to understand ‘this’ in JavaScript?
 - How to use arrow functions?
 - What is the promise?
 How to handle exceptions from promise?
 - What’s async/await?
 Compare it to Promise.